What You Need to Know: A Guide for Admitted Students

 Access Services provides support and reasonable accommodations for students, faculty, staff, and other members of the Bryn Mawr community with disabilities.

-The Leadership, Innovation and Liberal Arts Center (LILAC) integrates civic engagement and experiential learning opportunities with career development services.
+The Career and Civic Engagement Center integrates civic engagement and experiential learning opportunities with career development services.

-Whether you’re in search of a summer internship, networking opportunities, or post-graduation guidance, LILAC's Career Planning office is an excellent resource.
+Whether you’re in search of a summer internship, networking opportunities, or post-graduation guidance, the Center's Career Planning office is an excellent resource.

 Bryn Mawr’s Health Center provides medical, counseling, and gynecological services for current students.
 Many services are free under the College’s undergraduate health insurance policy.